MetaFFI/metaffi-core/README.md

 # OpenFFI
-FFI Framework To Connect Lots of Languages
+Simple & Easy FFI Framework To Connect Lots of Languages